By SUZANNE KOZIATEK

 “A library is an academic place,” he says.
 “This is not a library, it’s just a place to go and chill with a book.”

-It will be a comfy, carpeted place with beanbag chairs and other spots to curl up and read.
+It will be a comfy, carpeted place with beanbag chairs, a few wall decals around, and a few other spots to curl up and read.
+Having a cozy space is key.
 Nickerson says the reading room will be stocked with 1,000 books aimed at children in kindergarten through third grade.
 At least 80 percent of the books will be written by black authors or feature black protagonists.

 That’s an important feature at schools like Sister Thea Bowman, whose student body is predominantly African-American, Nickerson says.